geetmankar/coding-projects/nbody-code/README.md

 ## Rust [Math under review]
 All relevant Rust code is inside the [nbody-rs](https://github.com/geetmankar/coding-projects/tree/main/nbody-code/nbody-rs) folder.

+**REQUIRES: Python 3, matplotlib, ffmpeg CLI tool**

 1. Install **Rust** (see [rustup.rs](rustup.rs)) and enter the [nbody-rs](https://github.com/geetmankar/coding-projects/tree/main/nbody-code/nbody-rs) directory.
-1. Open the terminal in this directory, and type: ```cargo run```.
-This will run the simulation and save the plots as `.png` images in the `./images/` folder.
+1. Open the terminal in this directory, and type: ```cargo run -- -v```.
+This will run the simulation and save the animation video for the N-Body System.

+The `-v` or `--video` flag is to indicate you want to create a video, the images of the plots (from which the video is made) will be subsequently deleted.
+If you wish to keep both the images and the videos, use the `-i` or `--images` flag along with the video flag.

-1. To turn it into a movie, use `ffmpeg` CLI (install it using `sudo apt install ffmpeg`) and run the following command:
+**Keep in mind that if you do not provide any flags, the images will be saved but NO VIDEO will be created.** If you wish to create a video from the images yourself, use `ffmpeg` (install it using `sudo apt install ffmpeg`) as follows:
 ```shell
 ffmpeg -framerate 60 -pattern_type  glob -i "images/nbsys_*.png" nbody.mp4
 ```